In today’s business world, understanding your customers is crucial.

 You can use Canva’s free Venn diagram maker to create your own Venn diagram.

 For example, say you have three characteristics, you can present them as follows:

 This is one of the popular types of charts out there.
 These are used to comparing parts.
 Each arc is delineated by building outspread lines from its closures to the focal point of the circle, making wedge-formed “slices”.
 The sum of all slices is always 100%.

 2. Video infographics

 Video infographics are created by combining different animations in one informational video.
-It helps you in explaining survey results in an engaging manner.
+It helps you in explaining assessment or survey results in an engaging manner.